AdobeDocs/journey-optimizer.sv-SE/help/using/campaigns/get-started-with-campaigns.md

     Campaign Orchestration in Adobe Journey Optimizer powers sophisticated, brand-initiated marketing campaigns across channels, helping you drive engagement, revenue, and customer loyalty at scale.

-    While cross-channel marketing is essential, orchestrated campaigns make it seamless.
+    While cross-channel marketing is essential, Orchestrated campaigns make it seamless.
 With a visual, drag-and-drop interface, you can design and automate complex marketing workflows, from segmentation to message delivery, across multiple channels.
 Everything happens in one intuitive environment, built for speed, control, and efficiency.-->

 ## Före start {#campaign-prerequisites}